jcgt/tc-weather-monitor/README.md

 ### Improve Monitoring
 Given that I am new to OpenTelemetry and I literally just studied it, I'm sure there are ways to improve my current telemetry implementation.

+### Improve The Test Organization
+The test mocks/stubs are currently in-line.
+The test payloads shoud be in their own file.

+### Setup An External Cache Server
+Since this is just a proof-of-concept the caching mechanism is just the memory store.
+Ideally in a real production environment this should be an external service like Memcached or Redis to provide wide scaling friendly and server-reboot independent caching.